ANNarchy/ANNarchy/docs/manual/Recording.rst

 BOLD variables
 ================

 The fMRI BOLD signal is the haemodynamic response on neural activity measured by MRI scanners.
 To generate such a signal, a model needs to be applied.
-In ANNarchy, we implemented the haemodynamic model by Friston et al. A complete description of the model can be found in the follwing articles:
+In ANNarchy, we implemented the haemodynamic model by Friston et al. A complete description of the model can be found in the following articles:

 *   Friston et al. (2000) *Nonlinear Responses in fMRI: The Balloon Model, Volterra Kernels, and Other Hemodynamics*.
 NeuroImage.
 12(4):466-477. `doi:10.1006/nimg.2000.0630 <http://dx.doi.org/10.1006/nimg.2000.0630>`_